 Goals are divided into 3 categories i.e.

-1. Short term goals: these are goals having time limit ranging from minutes to 5 days.
+- Short term goals: these are goals having time limit ranging from minutes to 5 days.

-2. Intermediate goals: these are goals having time limit ranging from 5 days to 30 days.
+- Intermediate goals: these are goals having time limit ranging from 5 days to 30 days.

-3. Long term goals: these are goals having time limit ranging from 30 days to years.
+- Long term goals: these are goals having time limit ranging from 30 days to years.

 Expected Outcome

-- This what a nurse expects the patient to present after provision of the nursing interventions
+This what a nurse expects the patient to present after provision of the nursing interventions.
+Its divided into 2 i.e. short term and long term outcomes.

 IMPLEMENTATION PHASE

+The implementation phase of the nursing process is when the nurse puts the treatment plan into effect.
 It involves action or doing and the actual carrying out of nursing interventions outlined in the plan of care.

-The implementation phase is divided into two parts
+The implementation phase is divided into two parts:

 - Nursing Interventions